shinefield/mangoszero/README.md

 Contributing
 ------------
-All informations about contributing to **mangos-zero** can be found in our [documentation for contributors][mangos-zero-contribute].
+All information about contributing to **mangos-zero** can be found in our [documentation for contributors][mangos-zero-contribute].

 Bug Tracking